cetinboran/Matrix/README.md

 Info: Double is just a class for operation loading for Matrix and the double type in c++.

 -> Operation Overload for + and * in Double Class and Matrix Class.

+### List
+You can add matrix in list.
+First value is row and the second value is matrix col.
+The rest of is the value of matrix.

+Ex:
+3 3 1 0 0 0 1 0 0 0 1

+[ 1 0 0 ]
+[ 0 1 0 ]
+[ 0 0 1 ]